Mortal Kombat 3: Release

-Accompanied by a massive promotional campaign (given the world record for the "largest promotional campaign for a video game" in the 2011 Guinness World Records Gamer's Edition), Mortal Kombat 3 was originally released for North American arcades on April 15, 1995.
+Accompanied by a massive promotional campaign, Mortal Kombat 3 was originally released for North American arcades on April 15, 1995.
 The game was soon ported to three home consoles, namely the Sega Genesis, Super NES, and PlayStation.
 The PlayStation version was described as identical to the arcade original by Ed Boon.
 As part of a deal with Midway, Sony Computer Entertainment gained exclusive worldwide rights for the 32-bit version of the game up through the end of the first quarter of 1996 (hence why the Sega Saturn, 3DO, and Atari Jaguar versions were all slated for release in the second quarter of 1996).
 According to a Sega spokesperson, Sony paid Midway $12 million for these timed exclusive rights.
 Continuing a tradition of simultaneous home version releases from the first two games in the series, it was announced that the Genesis, Super NES, Game Boy, and Game Gear versions would all be released on "Mortal Friday", October 13, 1995; however, the Game Gear version was never released in North America at all.
 The publishing for the 16-bit console ports and portable versions in North America was handled by Williams Entertainment, rather than Acclaim Entertainment (who handled the console ports of the previous titles), although Acclaim still handled the publishing for Mortal Kombat 3 in Europe.
-Sculptured Software did the 16-bit and DOS versions, while the PlayStation and PC versions were developed by its San Diego development division Leland Interactive Media, which Midway's owner WMS Industries had bought the previous year.
+Sculptured Software did the 16-bit and PC MS-DOS versions, while the PlayStation and PC Windows versions were developed by its San Diego development division Leland Interactive Media, which Midway's owner WMS Industries had bought the previous year.

 On the Game Boy, only nine of the original 15 fighters (Kano, Sonya, Sub-Zero, Cyrax, Sektor, Sheeva, Sindel, Kabal, and Smoke) are available, only five stages exist, there are no button-link combos, and no finishers outside of Fatalities and Babalities.
 Shao Kahn uses his moves from Mortal Kombat II, and Motaro is not included.
 The sole Game Boy game to be rated M by the ESRB, this version does not include much of the overt gore and violence seen in its parent systems but kept some of the "burning" Fatalities (immolating a defeated opponent down to a burnt skeleton).